Unboxed-Software/solana-course/content/serialize-instruction-data.md

 Every instruction contains:

 - The program ID (public key) of the intended program
-- An array that includes every account that will be read from or written to during execution
+- An array listing every account that will be read from or written to during execution
 - A byte buffer of instruction data

 Including the program ID ensures that the instruction is carried out by the correct program.